-Previously, he was vice president of engineering for Nanigans, Inc., where he led a team of developers, dev ops, IT and QA and focused on all platform and application development for its marketing automation platform.
+Previously, he was vice president of engineering for Nanigans, Inc., where he led a team of developers for its marketing automation platform.
 Prior to that, he was CTO and founder of Loopit, a venture-backed startup in the online retail space that was acquired by Nanigans.
 He’s also held technology lead positions at TripAdvisor, Media Group and launched Quick Hit, a company focused on freemium online sports games.
 Mr. Salvi also helped establish and grow the NanoBusiness Alliance, the U.S. trade organization for the nanotech industry.

 “Teikametrics originally thought they needed a Head/VP of product but the more we dug in during our early conversations, it became clear that what they actually needed was an engineering leader with a product sensibility,” said Ms. Cashman.

 Admittedly, she said, “since there was no true head of engineering up until this point, they had been doing things more on the fly, so they really needed a solid technical leader who was especially skilled at managing and developing junior staff; someone with an entrepreneurial spirit who could help bring in better process and enable them to scale.”

 Culture fit in this case was critical, she noted.
 “They were very focused on the person’s pedigree – their schooling, what companies they had worked for, etc,” Ms. Cashman said.
 “The founder had just brought on another key executive (CRO Andy Coughlin) and they really wanted to find someone they trusted to be the final part of their leadership trifecta.”